-As a part of this transition, I find myself moving towards a style of medicine which in my opinion best assimilates the multiple different modalities that can come together in the delivery of medical care.
-For many care providers today, the practice of medicine has become sadly fractionated into many smaller components.
-A doctor may specialize in allergy testing, and do nothing but this all day.
+As a part of this transition, I find myself moving towards a style of medicine (which in my opinion) best assimilates the multiple different modalities that can come together in the delivery of medical care.
+For many care providers today, the practice of medicine has become sadly compartmentalized into many smaller components.
+A doctor may specialize in allergy testing and do nothing but this all day.
 Another may be a crack-shot with a procedure, such as an interventional cardiologist or a transplant specialist.
-So strong is the lure of sub specialized, procedure-based medicine that Medical Schools these days have to practically coerce graduates into a career of Family, or Primary Care Medicine.
+So strong is the lure of sub specialized, procedure-based medicine that Medical Schools are having to practically coerce graduates into a career of Family or Primary Care Medicine.

-Sadly, the current paradigm of medical care, with cursory visits, imposed treatment algorithms, and symptom-based approaches to treatment (often long after the proverbial horse has left the barn) pay little homage to the complexity of the underlying systems.
-To fully appreciate the multitudinous workings that must be considered to care for a human body, we as physicians need to be able to ask the right questions, to obtain the correct testing, and to prescribe treatments that not only counter symptoms, but address the etiology and origins of the condition.
+The current paradigm of medical care with brief visits, imposed treatment algorithms and symptom-based approaches to treatment pay little homage to the complexity of the underlying systems.
+We as physicians need to be able to ask the right questions, obtain the correct testing and prescribe treatments that not only counter symptoms but address the etiology and origins of the condition.

-It is through taking a comprehensive look at the workings of the body, and the ability to practice with fewer constraints on time, treatment options and creativity, that I have found my current path as a Functional Medicine physician.
-In making this change, I am able to honor the teachings of the many brilliant predecessors who have come before me, while keeping an eye on the future that is being borne out in the clinical labs and patient wards around the world.
+A comprehensive look at the workings of the body and the ability to practice with fewer constraints on time, treatment options and creativity have led to my current path as a Functional Medicine physician.
+I am now able to honor the teachings of the many brilliant predecessors who have come before me, while keeping an eye on the future that is being borne out in the clinical labs and patient regions around the world.

-The answer is yes.
 We have the science and understanding to harness the powers of healing that are found in the natural world in the forms of herbs, nutrients and foods.
 Herbs and natural medicines have been used for millennia.
-Now these culturally-based approaches to healing are being supported with solid bench science and well-designed clinical studies.
+Now these culturally-based approaches to healing are being supported with science and clinical studies.